M.D. with Distinction in Global Health

 Individuals satisfying the program requirements will be recognized at graduation and on their diploma as graduating with the degree of Doctor of Medicine, with Distinction in Global Health.

-- Requirements: Students who have completed either the Global Health preclinical elective or successfully completed an orientation provided by the International Office, have passed the Alliance Francaise standardized exam for language competency, have completed the clinical clerkships, and are in good academic standing are eligible to participate.
+- Requirements: To be eligible to participate, students must complete either the Global Health preclinical elective or an orientation provided by the Office of International Affairs, pass the Alliance Française standardized exam for language competency, complete the clinical clerkships, and be in good academic standing.

 Following the six-month experience in Paris, students applying to the M.D. with Distinction in Global Health will arrange activities along two distinct pathways:

-All members of the GHSAC committee and the Associate Dean must sign the capstone paper by April 1 of the graduating year.
-Students should begin to circulate their thesis by February 1 to make sure committee members have time for change feedback if needed.
+The Associate Dean for Global Health must sign the capstone paper by March 15 of the graduating year.
+Students should begin to circulate their thesis by Feb.
+1 to ensure committee members have time for change feedback if needed.

 A copy of the capstone paper will be archived within the library collection and the Associate Dean will keep the formal signed paperwork.